-Find out if you’re a high value dealer and need to register with HM Revenue and Customs (HMRC) under Money Laundering Regulations.
+Find out if you’re a high value dealer and need to register with HMRC under the Money Laundering Regulations.

 Who should register

 A high value dealer under Money Laundering Regulations is any business or sole trader that accepts or makes high value cash payments of €10,000 or more (or equivalent in any currency) in exchange for goods.
 Cash means notes, coins, or travellers cheques.
 This includes when a customer deposits cash directly into your bank account, or when they pay cash to a third party for your benefit.

 - a single cash payment of €10,000 or more for goods